 W. Edwards Deming, a legendary quality guru, says, “Quality is everyone’s responsibility.”
 There is an old “everybody, somebody, nobody” trap where you entangle yourself if you don’t take Deming’s quote seriously.
 Another interesting quote from Deming states that “Quality starts in the boardroom.”
 It means the management is responsible for quality ultimately.
 Quality rests not only with management but also with everyone in the quality culture.
 The goal of every team member should be to ship great software on time.
-Let’s go through the content to check the individual roles of test managers, engineers, analysts, and architects in their collaboration for maintaining quality in software and app testing scenarios.
+Let’s go through the content to check the individual roles of test managers, engineers, analysts, and architects in their collaboration for maintaining quality in software and mobile app testing scenarios.

 Quality – Once Upon a Time

-In the landscape of the Waterfall model, the job responsibilities of everyone were different, and it was a usual scenario with an older testing approach.
+In the landscape of the Waterfall model, the job responsibilities of every one were different, and it was a usual scenario with an older testing approach.

 - Business analysts used to write the requirements

 - QA Software Testers used to test the requirements

 We know quality is synonymous with software testing.
 But, many people in the full-stack software development process think the quality is restricted to the tester’s job responsibility.

 Today, the agile team is the buzzword as it breaks down barriers that divide quality into the responsibility of individuals.
 Now, quality is not the sole responsibility of QA Software Testers anymore.
 Every member associated with the full stack software development product, to any extent, needs to own quality.
 What makes any agile team fit for product quality is the mindset that accepts everyone is responsible for quality.